waterlinked/docs/docs/underwater-gps/ugps-topside.md

 * If using the Locator-A1, connect this to the bulkhead marked "Locator" on the housing.

 * If using the Locator-U1, no connections to the housing is needed.
-Just power the Locator and make sure both status leds on U1 and Master-D1 are solid green.
+Just power the Locator and make sure both status LEDs on U1 and Master-D1 are solid green.

 ![pelicase_cables_connected](../img/topside-with-locator-and-receivers.jpg)